hellerve/ptolemy/done.md

 chapter was a little trope-y, but apart from that, this is a beautiful book that I enjoy quite a bit, although maybe not as much as Kehlmann’s later works.

+* *Simulacra and Silumation* by **Jean Baudrillard** (1981)

+This felt slightly incoherent at times, but had some interesting thoughts in it.
+Generally it was a little hard to work through, but I enjoyed the ride.
+It was a little bit like poetry on crack, with a slight twist of self-diagnosed genius.

 ## Management

 ### Papers